asoplata/website_redesign/content/06_alpha_beta/01_gui.md

 We have also found that other factors that contribute to the prevalence of beta activity are the strengthand synchrony of the distal inputs; beta activity is increased with stronger and more synchronous subthreshold drive, where the beta frequency is set by the duration of the driving bursts (~50ms) ([@jones_quantitative_2009] and [@sherman_neural_2016]).
 The strength is controlled by the postsynaptic conductance, and the synchrony is controlled by the Burst stdev in the "Rhythmic Distal Inputs" dialog box.
 We will demonstrate this here.

+TODO re-add `AlphaAndBeta.json` load here, and change simulation `Name` to something like `AlphaAndBetaIncrBeta`

 Open the `External drives` tab and click on the dropdown menu
  ```
 bursty2 (distal)
 ```

+TODO typo ms to Hz

 Reduce the Burst stdev (Hz) value from 20 ms to 10 ms. This will create higher synchrony in the timing of the distal input bursts.
 Under both the Layer 2/3 and Layer 5 tabs, increase the postsynaptic condances weights of the AMPA synapses onto the Layer 2/3 and Layer 5 pyramidal neurons from 5.4e-5 $\mu S$ to 6e-5 $\mu S$.
 Both of these changes will cause the distal input burst to push a greater amount of current flow down the pyramidal neuron dendrites.
 The "Rhythmic Distal Input" dialog windows should look as shown below.

+TODO 0.00006 or "6e-5" (either works)

 <div class="stylefig">
 <table>